-Most full-time IS students receives a standard funding package of two full years of financial assistance in the form of an FGS Graduate Assistantship (GA).
-Occasionally, an IS student may opt to apply for a TA in their second year instead of a GA.
+Most full-time IS students receives a standard funding package of two full years of financial assistance in the form of an Graduate Fellowship.
+Occasionally, an IS student may opt to apply for a TA in their second year instead of a GF.

 These include the Conference Support Fund, Thesis Support Fund, and Skills Development Fund.
 Applicants are eligible for funding from only one of these funds per year.
 Average funding is $100 per applicant and varies depending on the number of applicants.

 - Conference Support Fund

 This fund is for students presenting at a conference.
 This fund is not for students who are only attending conferences and it is not meant to be a primary source of funding for conferences.

 - Thesis Support Fund

 This fund is designed to help defray the costs involved in producing theses or major papers.
 Expenses covered under this fund include the costs of supplies, materials, and services expended on the project.
 Purchases of reusable/resaleable items such as computers, books, and journals will not be covered.